Skip to main content

 Kindling

-Kindling is a scheme for early career directors.
-It aims to diversify the directors that we work with to be truly representative of the country, by offering up opportunities that will enrich and support these directors.
+It aims to diversify the directors that we work with to be truly representative of the country, by offering opportunities that will enrich and support these directors.

-This might include opportunities to observe rehearsals or tech sessions, to participate in creative masterclasses or to assist on workshops at the NT Studio.
+This might include opportunities to observe rehearsals or tech sessions, to participate in creative masterclasses, or to assist on workshops at the NT Studio.

 Through Kindling I was able to work with nationally renowned artists and gain hands-on experience in the research and development of new work as an assistant director.